Jefftopia/js-interview-bank/README.md

 13. What types of modules does node support?
 14. There’s no binary data type in JavaScript.
 How can we handle binary data in node?
 15. In what situations should we use a node stream?
-16. Given that node doesn’t have a notion of binary data, how can node
 17. What is an API?
 18. Suppose you were making a web-service CRUD controller for Users.
 What might the API paths look like, and which verb would go with each path?
 19. What is CORS?